Tushige/e-Commerce/README.md

 # e-Commerce
-My version of an e-Commerce website
+My version of an e-Commerce website.
+Project is still in progress